bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 This wiki is intended to provide a resources for setting up a resilient Red Team infrsastructure.
-It was made to complement Steve Borosh ([@424f424f](https://twitter.com/424f424f)) and Jeff Dimmock's ([@bluscreenofjeff](https://twitter.com/bluscreenofjeff)) BSides NoVa 2017 talk "Doomsday Preppers: Fortifying Your Red Team Infrastructure" (slides forthcoming)
+It was made to complement Steve Borosh ([@424f424f](https://twitter.com/424f424f)) and Jeff Dimmock's ([@bluscreenofjeff](https://twitter.com/bluscreenofjeff)) BSides NoVa 2017 talk "Doomsday Preppers: Fortifying Your Red Team Infrastructure" ([slides](https://speakerdeck.com/rvrsh3ll/doomsday-preppers-fortifying-your-red-team-infrastructure))

 If you have an addition you'd like to make, please submit a Pull Request or file an issue on the repo.